rapid7/metasploit-framework/documentation/modules/auxiliary/server/capture/smb.md

 This module creates a mock SMBv1 server which accepts credentials before returning `NT_STATUS_LOGON_FAILURE`.

-SMBv1 is enabled by default on system before, and including:
+SMBv1 is enabled by default on systems before, and including:

  * Windows XP
  * Windows Server 2008 R2